louthy/louthy.github.io/temp/foerach.md

 > You can't do ForEach over all things

 Not true.
-If the type is an IEnumerable<T> it can, if not then you can provide your own `Select` and `SelectMany` implementations.
+Anyone can build an extension method for any type that provides a `ForEach` implementation.

 > ForEach generates unnecessary closures